fabiouu/appvox/README.md

     <img src="https://codecov.io/gh/fabiouu/AppVox/branch/master/graph/badge.svg?token=AVB2DO0H4J" alt="Coverage" />
 </a>

-The library is covered by a set of Unit and Integration Tests. `Wiremock` is used when tests are run locally to mock network request responses and speed-up development iteration.
+The library is covered by a set of Unit and Integration Tests. *WireMock* is used when tests are run locally to mock network request responses and speed-up development iteration.
 To deactivate HTTP requests mocking...

 ## Thread Safety